 - Jewelcrafting will let you make fine jewelry and gams to drop into gear slots.

 - Blacksmithing doesn’t have any items that are directly useful to you, though your garrison follower can give you two nice buffs:

 - Enchanting will let you make illusionary enchants, though your follower.
 These let you change the look of your other enchants.

 - Engineering has a number of engie toys that are useful.
 Your Garrison follower will sell you, cheaply, some useful stuff.
 One of these is Walter, a repair bot and personal bank.
 You can also make rockets, a stealth device, and a shield.

 - Tailoring: Also nothing much here for you, directly, though you can make bandages, vanity items, bags, and some other stuff.

 - Need to get more gold?
 Check out Zygor.

 Hunter abilities are distributed about 2/3’s into our own powers and such with the remaining 1/3 being the slew of pet specific talents such as mend pet, revive, etc. This number of pet abilities increases should you specialize into Beast Mastery.

 Cataclysm made the whole taming and training system somewhat easier and added the ability to have several pets on call and store many more in the stables.
-Nowadays pets gain levels more quickly than ever before and their Happiness became much easier to maintain.
-In 4.1 happiness was gone.
-You no longer had to keep your pets happy or loyal.

 The Hunter’s Pets